 The '51st Exploration Corps' is a detachment of the Amarr Navy which works alongside the Ministry of Assessment, primarily concerning itself with venturing into regions of space not connected to stargates and charting them.
-It most notably was responsible for the exploration of Aridia and beginning the enslavement of the Ni-Kunni.
+It most notably was responsible for the exploration of Aridia region and beginning the enslavement of the Ni-Kunni.
 The corps is currently inactive.

 In the early days of the Amarr Empire's expansion into space, exploration was primarily done by non-military entities, but with the discovery of the Ealur, the Amarr Navy took the reins.
 The 51st Exploration Corps was one of many corps created to fill the need for exploration.
 Composed primarily of industrials and scientific vessels, with a light escort, the Corps ventured out from the edges of known space and headed toward the nearest stars with planets in orbit.

 The Corps explored many systems in the early days, but it is most noted as the initial explorers of Aridia.
 In early 22000, the Empire tasked the corps with assaying the planetary, asteroid, and satellite wealth in the region.
 However, they found very little in the way of consequence, such that the expedition's commander, Soruma Aquiun, reported that the area was devoid of anything of worth.
 Regardless of the initial bleak outlook, the corps pushed on and continued to investigate.

 Eventually, they discovered an inhabited planet in the Mishi system.
 The first ship to arrive in the area sent scouts to collect locals, whom they trained to speak the Amarr language and serve as translators.
 Once they had sufficiently gauged the technology of the locals and deemed them a minor threat, they established contact with a major tribe and demanded their surrender.
 This initial team underestimated the locals, who sacrificed the team, along with the ship's captain, to their local god.